ciotto/telegram-bot-deploy/README.md

   - `MSG_RUN_TESTS_FAIL`: Message that will be send when run tests fail
   - `MSG_RESTART_FAIL`: Message that will be send when bot restart fail
   - `MSG_NEW_VERSION`: Message that will be send when new version was deployed
+  - `MSG_COVERAGE_FAIL`: Message that will be send when get coverage fail
+  - `MSG_COVERAGE_LOW`: Message that will be send when coverage is too low

   - `PID_FILE_PATH`: The SSH key to be used to authenticate to the repo